Crown421/code-review-project/README.md

     - The formatting/ system prompts are currently hardcoded, better would be to store them in a prompt manager and retrieve the correct version at runtime (based on config/ env variables)
 - Run a linter first (i.e. ruff, jslint, ...), for example using a sys call, to reduce LLM/ token usage
 - Embedding snippets, check if similar snippet was reviewed before and add to context if yes
+- Evaluate performance, despite using GPT-5-nano, the response is very slow.

 # Getting started